wztech0192/js-tree-normalizer/README.md

 )
 ```
 # Demo
-download demo.html and open it for testing
+Download demo.html and open it for testing